ollipal/my-monitor/README.md

 Each requirement that has been met is marked with a '✅' symbol.

+Each requirement that was implemented, but not in a way that described is marked with ❌ and attached with an explanation.

-The current ratio of [requirements met]/[total requirements] can be printed with `./app.sh requirements`
+The current ratio of [requirements implementd]/[total requirements] can be printed with `./app.sh requirements`